aistairc/spatiotemporal-nav/README.md

 You can output png files for creating a demo video by running the following command.

+- two_maze.py is 2D-A*.
+- spatiotemporal.py is proposed method.

 ```bash
 python3 two_maze.py -i [Path of input image/origin] -o [Path of output directory for simulation images] --st_r [y of a start] --st_c [x of a start] --go_r [y of a goal] --go_c [x of a goal]
 python3 two_maze.py -i origin_pred_map/000/origin/ -o output_dir --st_r 270 --st_c 160 --go_r 130 --go_c 240